You are a foreigner and wish to settle in France but the tax system in France seems complex to you?

 To be liable for income tax, you must be domiciled in France for tax purposes.
 Persons domiciled abroad for tax purposes may be liable to income tax in France when they receive income from French sources.

-the Income-tax is progressive in France, the higher the income, the higher the rate increases.
+the Income-tax is progressive in France, the higher the income, the higher the rate.
 This tax is calculated on the basis of a scale updated annually.
 The scale consists of 5 brackets.

 Where there exist dependent children, the first two dependent children each account for half a share, then a full share per child is counted from the third.